 Over the years, we have benefited from many different charitable funds.
 This has helped us fund up to 20 additional posts over the years, and it has allowed us to do work in areas that the DE was unable to fund.

 Charities have also generously funded a number of projects to benefit Integrated Education.
 For example, The International Fund for Ireland funded the Integrating Education project, where staff worked with both Integrated and non-integrated schools to establish and disseminate good practice.
 (It is also currently funding the Sharing Classrooms: Deepening Learning project.)
 Atlantic Philanthropies twice funded a communication and lobbying team to raise the profile of integration regionally and nationally.
 The Esmee Fairbairn Foundation has twice funded professional development of teachers in Integrated Schools.
-Recently, the Department of Foreign Affairs in Dublin funded a project that is investigating how best to support teachers who are dealing with the current decade of anniversaries.
+The Department of Foreign Affairs in Dublin (DFA) funded a project that is investigating how best to support teachers who are dealing with the current decade of anniversaries.
+Our sister organisation the Integrated Education Fund, which primarily provides grants for the integrated schools directly, has funded some NICIE staff resources and secured programme funding for schools’ staff training conducted by NICIE.

 Integration in Practice